kushg18/currency-exchange-rate-prediction/README.md

 	- matplotlib
 	- keras
 	- numpy
-3. Open the terminal to the location where files described in the step 1 are present (using cd command)
+3. Open the terminal to the location where files described in the step 1 are present (using cd command).
 4. Type the following command in the terminal
 	- python3 currency_prediction.py
 then enter the currency for which you want to predict the exchange rate from the listed currencies.